ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{URI, Section 5}}.
 However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.

-For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem" respectively).
-As a result, it is RECOMMENDED that absolute URIs be used in "type" when possible, and that when relative URIs are used, they include the full path (e.g., "/types/123").
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem", respectively).
+As a result, it is RECOMMENDED that absolute URIs be used in "type" when possible and that when relative URIs are used, they include the full path (e.g., "/types/123").

 The type URI is allowed to be a non-resolvable URI.
 For example, the tag URI scheme {{TAG}} can be used to uniquely identify problem types: